Photo: Wikimedia Commons (CC BY-SA)

 Q: How close is Puerto Caldera to Carara National Park?

 A: Carara National Park is only 15-20 minutes from Puerto Caldera, making it the closest major rainforest attraction to any Pacific cruise port.
-This proximity allows half-day tours with ample time to explore trails, spot scarlet macaws at dawn or dusk, and experience transitional rainforest biodiversity without lengthy bus rides.
+This proximity allows half-day tours with ample time to explore trails, spot scarlet macaws at dawn or dusk, and experience rainforest biodiversity without lengthy bus rides.

 Q: Is Puerto Caldera safe for independent exploration?